 The Infoline is available from 9 am to 4 pm Monday to Friday and members of the team are available to answer questions regarding our fees and the range of services that you can access.

 Helping Children with Autism (HCWA)

-Helping Children with Autism (HCWA) was a program funded by the federal government to assist parents and carers of children with autism to receive services and support.
+Helping Children with Autism (HCWA) was a program funded by the federal government to assist parents and carers of children on the autism spectrum to receive services and support.

 Helping Children with Autism (HCWA) has now been replaced by the NDIS.